 SARGENT: The film is as much about presenting a black history as it is about your vision of a black cinema.

-JAFA: I have a very simple mantra and it's this: I want to make black cinema with the power, beauty, and alienation of black music.
-That's my big goal.
+JAFA: I have a very simple mantra and it’s this: I want to make black cinema with the power, beauty, and alienation of black music.
+That’s my big goal.
 The larger preoccupation is how do we force cinema to respond to the existential, political, and spiritual dimensions of who we are as a people.
 Music to me is a convenient marker of that.
-Music is the one space in which we [as black people] know we have totally actualized ourselves in; even though we keep inventing shit we don't ever have to write another song to contribute as magnificently as we already have.
-So cinema [is] like the music—that's what Love Is the Message is trying to do.
+Music is the one space in which we [as black people] know we have totally actualized ourselves; even though we keep inventing shit we don’t ever have to write another song to contribute as magnificently as we already have.
+So a cinema like the music—that’s what Love Is the Message is trying to do.

 SARGENT: That’s the message?
 To make cinema match the intensity of black music?

 JAFA: For so long people have tried to tell me, “That’s interesting, that’s cool, that’s polemical!”
 And I’m like, “Man, I just have to show these motherfuckers.”

 SARGENT: I think you showed that with your cinematography that dates back to Daughters of the Dust, Spike Lee’s Crooklyn, and Eyes Wide Shut.